 It's an imposing building, over 100 meters long, with an interior having three naves, with the choir and transept.
-The impressive spaciousness of the Church, of Romanesque style, makes a very strong emotional impact on the visitor, who, in the centre of the abbey, sees the crypt housing the remains of St. Benedict.
+Inside there is a crypt housing the remains of St. Benedict.

 The striking outside of the church has mighty arcades with round arches supported by pillars and the entrance portal, which is engraved with an impressive array of figures and sacred subjects.
 The tympanum (above the door) is spectacular, with the powerful figures of Christ and the evangelists who were at his side.
-Note particularly the capitals, where are carved sacred stories, like those of the Apocalypse.
+Note also the capitals with carved sacred stories, like those of the Apocalypse.

-Inside the abbey, the choir has two rows of windows, separated by a “triforium”, with the lower smaller than those located higher up.
+Inside the abbey, the choir has two rows of windows, separated by a “triforium”, with the lower set smaller than those located higher up.
 The colonnade revolves around the choir, creating, with the arches of the spans, some perspective tricks that create a remarkable visual effect.
 The nave, with pointed arches on two levels, has columns of Gothic style.
-The vault is made in the spans, with quadripartite sails.
 The capitals of the nave are decorated with the stories of Abraham, Adam, Eve and St. Benedict.